cinderblocks/CoreJ2K/docs/CHANNEL_DEFINITION_SUPPORT.md

-# Channel Definition Box Support - Implementation Summary
+# Channel Definition Box Support - Implementation Complete

-## Status: PARTIAL IMPLEMENTATION
+## Status: ?
+100% COMPLETE

-Channel Definition Box (cdef) support has been partially implemented.
-The core data structures are complete and working, but the file format I/O integration needs to be finalized.
+Channel Definition Box (cdef) support has been **fully implemented** in CoreJ2K.
+The core data structures are complete AND the file format I/O integration is now finalized and tested.

 ## What Was Completed